Memories (1995 film): Magnetic Rose

 Directed by Kōji Morimoto and animated by Studio 4°C. Script by noted anime director Satoshi Kon, based on a story by Katsuhiro Otomo.
 This episode featured music from Puccini's Madama Butterfly and Tosca.
 Specifically sampled in the episode was Un Bel Di Vedremo and Con Onor Muore...
 Tu, tu?
 Piccolo iddio from Madama Butterfly and Non la Sospiri, la Nostra Casetta from Act I of Tosca.

 Music was composed by Yoko Kanno and largely influenced by Giacomo Puccini's Madama Butterfly.
 It is primarily operatic and highly involved, reflecting the serious, intense nature the film takes on as it progresses.

 Stink Bomb

 Directed by Tensai Okamura and animated by Madhouse.
 Script by Katsuhiro Otomo.
 Music is by Jun Miyake and uses jazz and funk as its main influence, adding to the film's chaotic, comedic nature.

 It is mentioned in the interview featurette that the story for Stink Bomb is based on an actual event.

+Otomo initially asked Yoshiaki Kawajiri to direct the film, but Kawajiri did not accept because the script was different from his own style.
+Kawajiri was involved in storyboard revisions as a supervisor, and also worked on the tunnel scene as a key animator.